PhantomAppDevelopment/firebase-as3/storage/README.md

 It is strongly recommended to avoid the use of special characters when naming files and folders.

-You need special care for the slash character `(/)`.
+You will need special care for the slash character `(/)`.
 I recommend using this helper function to URL encode them:

 ```actionscript
 private function formatUrl(url:String):String